Childish Gambino releases surprise track

 Its director, Hiro Murai, has worked with Donald Glover before on his TV show Atlanta and other Childish Gambino music videos.

-Donald Glover appeared on Satuday Night Live to promote his new film, Solo: A Star Wars Story, where he plays a young Lando Calrissian.
+Donald Glover appeared on Saturday Night Live to promote his new film, Solo: A Star Wars Story, where he plays a young Lando Calrissian.

-He recently gave an MTV Cribs-style tour of the Millenium Falcon from the film.
+He recently gave an MTV Cribs-style tour of the Millennium Falcon from the film.

 He's also starring as Simba in the upcoming Lion King remake, opposite Beyonce's Nala.